ouyangyuchen/6.S081-labs/README.md

 # 6.S081-2021
 Labs and resources from MIT 6.S081 (6.828, 6.1800) course in 2021 Fall.

-> Check branches for source code
+master branch only keeps the notes in `README.md`. **Please switch the *branch* if you want to check source code for the corresponding lab.**

 ## About this course
 - *tags*: **operating system**, **risc-v**, **C**